 Product Design and Development

-Ideation, conceptualization, and development of product designs.
-Utilization of Non-Uniform Rational B-Spline (NURBS) based surface modeling tools to solve product design problems.
+Ideation, conceptualization, and development of consumer products.
+Utilization of freestyle and NURBS based computer-aided design tools to solve product design problems.
+Writing Intensive.
 Prerequisite: IET 226; permission of E&T advisor; cumulative GPA of 2.5 or higher.

 Manufacturing Methods Analysis